 Morocco is an experience for the senses.
 It’s colourful, it’s energetic, it’s aromatic and it’s amazing!
 Shoppers will fall in love with the souks of Marrakesh, hikers will be amazed at the grandeur of the Atlas Mountains.
 Whilst art lovers will be in awe of the amazing architecture and even ski-buffs can say that they have slalomed the slopes of Africa.
 Sit back and relax.
-Here are 8 awe-inspiring places to visit in Morocco.
+Here are 10 of the best and awe-inspiring places to visit in Morocco.

 To experience a truly incredible city with a life all its own, head to magical Marrakesh.
 Most African trekkers are drawn to this colourful city by the seemingly unending souks, gardens and spices found in the Medina.
 But don’t just get sucked into shopping in the souks!
 There is so much more to see in this vibrant city besides rugs, brass and lanterns.
 The city is home to awe-inspiring hotels, palaces and mosques that show off one of the most striking features of the Moroccan architecture.
 Such as “zellij,” which are mosaics designed using hand-cut tiles.
 Check out the lobby at the Royal Mirage Deluxe Marrakech and you will see a truly breathtaking example of zellij while you sit in style sipping mint tea.